Reciprocity maps with restricted ramification: Introduction

 \section{Introduction}

-The primary goal of this work of multiple aims is the comparison of two maps that arise in the Galois cohomology of global fields with restricted ramification.
+The primary goal among several in this work is the comparison of two maps that arise in the Galois cohomology of global fields with restricted ramification, which might at first appear rather unrelated.
 In this introduction, we introduce the two maps for a fixed global field.
 In the body of the paper, we shall study the maps that they induce up towers of such fields.

 Fix a prime $p$, a global field $F$ of characteristic not equal to $p$, and a finite set of primes $S$ of $F$ including all those above $p$ and any real infinite places.
 We suppose that either $p$ is odd or $F$ has no real places.
-We will use the terms {\em $S$-ramified} and {\em $S$-split} to mean unramified outside of the primes in $S$ and completely split at the primes in $S$, respectively.
-Let $G_{F,S}$ denote the Galois group of the maximal $S$-ramified extension $\Omega_S$ of $F$.
+We will use the terms \emph{$S$-ramified} and \emph{$S$-split} to mean unramified outside of the primes in $S$ and completely split at the primes in $S$, respectively.
+Let $G_{F,S}$ denote the Galois group of the maximal $S$-ramified extension $F_S$ of $F$.

 We will be concerned with three objects related to the arithmetic of $F$: \begin{enum2} \item[$\bullet$] the pro-$p$ completion $\mc{U}_F$ of the $S$-units of $F$, \item[$\bullet$] the Galois group $\mf{X}_F$ of the maximal $S$-ramified abelian pro-$p$ extension of $F$, and \item[$\bullet$] the Galois group $Y_F$ of the maximal unramified, $S$-split abelian $p$-extension $H_F$ of $F$. \end{enum2} Each of these three groups has a fairly simple cohomological description.
-That is, $\mc{U}_F$ is canonically isomorphic to the continuous cohomology group $H^1(G_{F,S},\zp(1))$ via Kummer theory, and $\mf{X}_F$ is canonically isomorphic to its Pontryagin double dual $H^1(G_{F,S},\qp/\zp)^{\vee}$.
+That is, $\mc{U}_F$ is canonically isomorphic to the continuous cohomology group $H^1(G_{F,S},\zp(1))$ via Kummer theory, and $\mf{X}_F$ is canonically isomorphic to its Pontryagin double dual expressed as $H^1(G_{F,S},\qp/\zp)^{\vee}$.
 As a quotient of $\mf{X}_F$, the group $Y_F$ is identified with the image of the Poitou-Tate map

 where $A^{\vee}$ denotes the Pontryagin dual of a topological abelian group $A$.
 Alternatively, we may use class field theory and Kummer theory to identify $Y_F$ with a subgroup of $H^2(G_{F,S},\zp(1))$.
-(That these provide the same identification is non-obvious but known; see the note \cite{me-ident} for a proof.)
+That these provide the same identification is non-obvious: see Theorem \ref{mapisnat} for a proof.